 This image may not be used in any context outside of mainstream science without the express permission of Atelier Daynes.
 Permission must be cleared for use by museums, in exhibitions, private use and front covers.
 No use in articles about Elisabeth Daynes or the Atelier Daynes.

 Neanderthal culture.
-Reconstruction showing a dead or ill Neanderthal (Homo neanderthalensis) who is being tended by others (not seen).
+Reconstruction showing Neanderthals (Homo neanderthalensis) caring for the ill or dead.
 Neanderthals inhabited Europe and western Asia between 230,000 and 29,000 years ago.
 They did not use complex tools but had mastery of fire and built shelters.
 It is thought that they had language and a complex social structure, living in small family groups and hunting for food.
 It is not known why Neanderthals became extinct, but one theory is that they were outcompeted by modern humans (Homo sapiens).
 This reconstruction, which is based on various fossils, is by Elisabeth Daynes of the Daynes Studio, Paris, France.

 Model release not required.
 Property release not required.